sealoving/jekyll-now/about.md

 Hi there!
 Thanks for visiting my site.

 I'm a data scientist and math enthusiast.
-Check out my [portafolio]() for some cool projects, or my [blog](https://sealoving.github.io/) to read more.
+Check out my [portfolio](https://sealoving.github.io/portfolio/) for some cool projects, or my [blog](https://sealoving.github.io/) to read more.

 Before transitioning to data science, I received a B.S. in Mathematics from Peking University, and a Ph.D in Civil Engineering from the University of Minnesota.
 My primary academic field of study was numerical methods for geomorphology and coastal engineering.
 To know more about the models I developed and their applications, check out my [peer-reviewed publications](https://scholar.google.com/citations?user=N08QGhsAAAAJ&hl=en).